m-z-b/ottawa-speedcams/README.md

 # Speed Cameras of Ottawa

-Got a TomTom and want to be warned about Ottawa Speed Cameras?
+Want to be warned when you are approaching one of the new Ottawa Speed Cameras?

+## TomTom Users

 Grab the `Speed_Cameras.ov2` and `Speed_Cameras.bmp` files from this repository.